 Galleta Meadows is only a few miles from Anza Borrego Desert State Park and less than an hour’s drive from Joshua Tree National Park.
-Check out our Anza Borrego blog for a visitor’s guide to the park.
+Borrego Springs is located in Southern California only 1.5 hours drive from San Diego.

 Are Galleta Meadows desert art sculptures worth visiting?